-Beyond the gender gap: Presidential politics is a ‘masculinity contest.’
+Beyond the gender gap: Presidential politics is a ‘masculinity contest’

 Bold lines along the gender divide

-The division along gender lines is stark: In a Pew survey this month, 51% of men and 43% of women lean toward supporting Mr. Trump.
-Ms. Harris has the mirror image of that support: 52% of women and 43% of men prefer her candidacy.
+The division along gender lines is stark: In a Pew Research Center survey this month, 51% of men and 43% of women lean toward supporting Mr. Trump.
+Ms. Harris has the mirror image of that support – 52% of women and 43% of men prefer her candidacy.

 Another Pew survey shows some voters believe those candidates’ policies would benefit their corresponding gender – and harm the other.
 Among registered voters, nearly half say a Harris presidency would help women, while 36% believe it would make things worse for men; 45% say a Trump win would make things better for men, and 46% say it would be worse for women.

-This polarity reflects ways in which the two political parties have solicited support for their respective platforms: Republicans doubling down on gender stereotypes, while Democrats, until recently, have centered their messaging on issues important to women and racial minorities.
+This polarity reflects ways in which the two political parties have solicited support for their respective platforms: Republicans have doubled down on gender stereotypes, while Democrats, until recently, have centered their messaging on issues important to women and racial minorities.

 Lost in this political gambit, say some experts, are the real needs of contemporary men and boys.